martin-ottens/proto2testbed/docs/testbed-package.md

 - **`application`**: Type of the Application.
 First, Applications bundled in the Instance Manager are loaded.
 If the type is not found in these Applications, this value is interpreted as a path relative to the Testbed Package root, from there, the Instance Manager will attempt to dynamically load the Application.
 Have a look in the `applications/` directory of the repo to see what Applications are available bundled in the Instance Manager.
 - **`name`**: Self-selected name of the Application, used for logs and result data labeling.
 Should be unique for each Instance in a testbed.
 - **`delay`**: Delay in seconds for the start of Application after the Experiments are started on all Instances (defaults to *0* seconds)
 - **`runtime`**: Maximum runtime in seconds for the Application, after this time, the Application will be terminated.
-It is up to the Application, if this value is used or another runtime is defined (defaults to *30* seconds)
+It is up to the Application, if this value is used or another runtime is defined.
+If set to *null*, the Application is a daemon process that will run until testbed shutdown and will does not hold up the testbed execution (defaults to *30* seconds)
 - **`dont_store`**: Boolean value if the Application should be executed without pushing data to the InfluxDB (defaults to `false`)
 - **`load_from_instance`**: Load Application from an absolute path on the Instance's file system (cannot be used to export data, defaults to `false`)
 - **`settings`**: Application-specific configuration, this object is passed to the Application Type selected by `application`.
 See the documentation in each Application of in the `applications/` and `extra-applications/` directories for the specific settings.